tstec-innovo/imke-docs/02.Guides/01.CreatingACluster/default.en.md

 ![Add Project Modal](addproject_modal.png?resize=600)

-Now iMKE creates our Project and adds it to the Overvoew.
+Now iMKE creates our Project and adds it to the Overview.
 With a click on the entry `Team Kubernetes` we enter the project and now we can create the cluster.
 ![Project list](projectlist.png)